ccarabine/junior-dev-talent/README.md

 ___
 ### **Feature 2 Footer**
-The footer is displayed at the bottom of the page, Privacy Policy, terms of use, plus facebook link and newsletter subscription<br>
+The footer is displayed at the bottom of the page, Privacy Policy,  plus facebook link and newsletter subscription<br>
 The footer is valuable to the user as it provides important navigation options and encourages them to keep connected with the sites newsletter and facebook community<br>
 **Responsive on all devices** <br>